gazebosim/gz-sim/tutorials/light_config.md

 To create new entities in the world we need to use the [ignition::msgs::EntityFactory](https://ignitionrobotics.org/api/msgs/6.0/classignition_1_1msgs_1_1EntityFactory__V.html) message.
 This message allow us to create entities from string, files, [Models](https://ignitionrobotics.org/api/msgs/6.0/classignition_1_1msgs_1_1Model.html), [Lights](https://ignitionrobotics.org/api/msgs/6.0/classignition_1_1msgs_1_1Light.html) or even clone models.
-This tutorial introduce how to create entities from strings and Lights.
+This tutorial introduces how to create entities from strings and Lights.

 ## Include a model based on a string